Benefits of Using a Water Softener

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals accumulate on your skin and in your hair, triggering it to look dull.
+Hard water minerals build up on your skin and in your hair, triggering it to look dull.
 It can also lead to painful razor burn.

-Soft water is superior at cleaning soap residue, so you’ll have smoother skin and shinier hair.
+Soft water is superior at rinsing soap residue, so you’ll have softer skin and glossier hair.
 Plus, your clothes will look brighter and your dishes will look more flawless.

 Less Soap and Cleaning Time

-When you have hard water, you have to use more soap for a good lather.
+When you have hard water, you have to use extra soap for a good lather.
 The minerals in hard water react with soap.
 This forms a scum on tubs.

-With soft water, you won’t need to waste as much time cleaning to remove soap scum.
-You’ll also use less cleaning supplies.
+With soft water, you won’t need to waste as much time cleaning to get rid of soap scum.
+You’ll also use less detergent.